-Project activities are in progress in 36 villages of Kancheepuram, Nagapattinam, Dindigul and Ramanathapuram districts.
-After the selection of villages and beneficiaries we have brought them together and formed 26 organic farmers sangams.
-The total land area selected under this project has been registered with IMO, Bangalore for organic certification.
+Project activities were implemented in 36 villages of Kancheepuram, Nagapattinam, Dindigul and Ramanathapuram districts.
+Beneficiaries were brought together and formed 26 organic farmers’ sangams.
+The total land area selected under this project was registered with IMO, Bangalore for organic certification.

 I. FIELD ACTIVITIES